thinker3197/cvt/README.md

 # t2b

-Text to binary converion tool for terminal
+An autonomous conversion tool for cli